madmoo-Pi/The-mandelmind-project/README.md

 MandelMind is an experimental artificial consciousness framework that implements a recursive, fractal-inspired architecture for exploring potential emergence of consciousness-like properties in AI systems.
 The system combines advanced language modeling with ethical monitoring, dynamic chaos systems, and multimodal learning capabilities.

+This architecture gives a stable semantic wave collapse for the thoughts process and was used in independent research herehttps://osf.io/7cbsu/files/hszrn and here https://discuss.huggingface.co/t/fractal-learning/167989

 Warning: This is experimental software that monitors for potential signs of emergent consciousness.
 Please review the Ethical Guidelines before use.

 🧠 Key Features